cmiller-veced/pyapix/README.md

     _validator = dynamic_validator(config)
     call = dynamic_call(config)

-The API definition is about 15 lines.
+The client definition is about 15 lines.
 Most APIs require more but never over 100 lines.
-Bigger APIs benefit more from this approach.
+More complex APIs benefit more from this approach.
 This approach eliminates the manual effort of object definitions required by a DAO-based approach while more accurately representing the contents of the OpenAPI file.
 It also eliminates the need for manual documentation by leveraging work